Atilla1976/SDCarND_P3_Traffic-Sign-Classifier/README.md

 ![alt text][image1]

-The following images shows all types of traffic signs in the dataset.
+The following images shows all 43 types of traffic signs in the training dataset.

 ![alt_text][image2]